finbourne/lusid-sdk-python/sdk/docs/TransactionFeesApi.md

 # **get_applicable_transaction_fees**
 > ResourceListOfFeeRule get_applicable_transaction_fees(effective_at=effective_at, as_at=as_at, instrument_identifier_type=instrument_identifier_type, instrument_identifier=instrument_identifier, portfolio_scope=portfolio_scope, portfolio_code=portfolio_code, request_body=request_body)

-[EXPERIMENTAL] GetApplicableTransactionFees: Get the Fees and Commissions that may be applicable to a transaction.
+GetApplicableTransactionFees: Get the Fees and Commissions that may be applicable to a transaction.

 Additionally, matching can be based on the instrument's properties, its portfolio properties, and any additional property keys present in the data file.